grelleum/SteelConnection/README.md

 * getstatus: Used for retrieving current status about a resource.
 Expect data to be returned.
 * post: Create or deploy a new resource.
 Usually requires additional data in the payload.
 * put: Use to edit or update some existing resource.
 Requires additional data in the payload.
-* delete: Delete an existing resource/
+* delete: Delete an existing resource.

 #### Two APIs:
 Riverbed divides the REST API into two APIs: